It was the week before Christmas, it was 4.45 in the morning and my alarm was going off. Time to get up and go to work.

 The irony is that I agree: I don’t think that super early retirement is particularly healthy unless its (eventually) replaced by a new reason to get out bed in the morning.
 I don’t even think Mr Money Mustache and Jacob from Early Retirement Extreme really believe in early retirement if that means doing nothing.

 The Escape Artist does not claim to be Martin Luther King but I do have a dream, brothers and sisters.
 My dream for financial independence is not a world where a tiny minority of middle class people quit work aged 30.

 Nope, The Escape Artist’s dream is for EVERYONE to 1) be out of expensive consumer debt 2) have an emergency fund of 3-6m cash in a bank account and 3) know what’s going on in their pension.
 Plus a world where people realise that

 buying shit spending does not equal happiness and where we join the dots between our choices and the environment.

 Let’s be realistic.
 There will always be people that are broke, because human nature is flawed and different people make different choices.
 The price of living in a free society is that some will make choices that aren’t good for them or their finances.

 I don’t tell anyone else what they must do.
-I just say what I do (and what I think).
+I just say what I did (and what I think).
 Readers are free to ignore this or put some of the ideas into action in their own lives.
 Either is fine with me.